 If you still need help, you can tune into HostPapa’s weekly webinar or schedule a 30-minute call with a support rep. That one-on-one session is free for every HostPapa customer, no matter your skill level.
 If you need additional calls, they’re only $40 a pop, too.

 If HostPapa was cheaper, it’d be a home run, but considering it’ll run you as much as leading web hosts, the standard is different.
-If you want to get the most out of your money, you’re better off reading our other web hosting reviews.

 What do you think of HostPapa?
 Do you plan to try it?
 Let us know in the comments below and, as always, thanks for reading.